gobigg/HomeAssistantConfiguration/packages/README.md

 Using a Broadlink RM3 turn on and off Air cleaner quiet mode.

 #### alarm
-Using Home Assistants Alarm Control Panel automatically arming and disarming on for instance presence.
+Using Home Assistants Alarm Control Panel automatically arming and disarming on presence etc.

 #### alarm_clock
 Alarm clock with sensors and automation.
 Right now not using as a normal alarm clock, just automation trigger.
 Using Ios app and actionable notifications to let Hass know I'm up.